google-research/true/README.md

 [Datasets](https://huggingface.co/docs/datasets/index)
 library) might take a while.

-To download the datasets for TRUE, run:
+To download and standardize the datasets for TRUE, run:

 ```
-python -m true.download_datasets.py
+python -m true.download_datasets
 ```

-For computing the TRUE scores, use the "grounding", "generated_text" and "label" in the resulting csv files.
+For computing the TRUE scores, use the "grounding", "generated_text" and "label" columns in the resulting csv files.
 The "label" column will contain the binary label to evaluate against.

 ## Usage